shamanskiy/LearningOpenGL/README.md

 # LearningOpenGL
 LearningOpenGL is a small project based on [a great OpenGL course by Ben Cook on Udemy.com.](https://www.udemy.com/course/graphics-with-modern-opengl)

 The project follows the guidelines of modern OpenGL and demonstrates the complete rendering pipeline, object importing, shading, interactive camera, texturing and more.
+This is also my playground to experiment with Cmake and unit testing.

 ## Dependencies
 The following libraries have to be installed to compile the project: